Riverside–Rialto Line: History

 The line was initially constructed in 1907 by the Riverside Portland Cement Company to link their new plant to the national rail network at Riverside.
 Operating as The Crescent City Railway Company, service was contracted out to The Riverside & Arlington Railway Company who began regular operations on May 18, 1908.
 The line primarily served plant workers.
 Riverside & Arlington would go on to be absorbed into Pacific Electric as a result of the Great Merger.
 The line was opened to Bloomington on March 11, 1911, and finally to Rialto on March 25, 1914.
 Initially only local service was provided, and passengers from Los Angeles continuing to Riverside were encouraged to take the longer trip and change at San Bernardino.

 On March 15, 1915, most local service was replaced with through trips to the Pacific Electric Building in Downtown Los Angeles.
 Cars were connected to San Bernardino Line trains.
 Between May 1921 and 1929, local cars made trips as far north as Foothill Boulevard in Rialto — the only scheduled trips to that point.
 All trips became through-routed to Los Angeles on November 2, 1931 as service to the cement plant was discontinued.
 This was short lived, as by 1935 all but one trip had been reverted to local with through routing ending entirely in 1938.
 Service was reduced to a single trip between Riverside and Rialto by June 9, 1940 and discontinued outright on November 18.

-San Bernardino County acquired the right of way between Merrill Avenue and Colton Avenue in 1942 for a cost of $200 — this was used to widen the adjacent roadway.
+San Bernardino County acquired the right of way between Merrill Avenue and Colton Avenue in 1942 for a cost of $200 (Note: equivalent to $ in adjusted for inflation) — this was used to widen the adjacent roadway.